strato-emu/strato/CONTRIBUTING.md

 We should also mention that this isn't promoting the usage of `const`, it's use is actually discouraged out of references, in which case it is extremely encouraged.
 In addition, pointers are a general exception to this, using `const` with them isn't encouraged nor discouraged.
 Another exception are class functions, they can be made `const` if used from a `const` reference/pointer and don't modify any members but do not do this preemptively.

+### Vulkan.hpp Header Size
+The size of the header imported for [Vulkan-Hpp](https://github.com/KhronosGroup/Vulkan-Hpp) is extremely large and exceeds the CLion default analysis limit, it is required to run for properly annotating any code which uses components from it.
+To override this limit, refer to this [article from JetBrains](https://www.jetbrains.com/help/objc/configuring-file-size-limit.html#file-size-limit) or navigate to Help -> Edit Custom Properties and add `idea.max.intellisense.filesize=20000` to set the maximum limit to 20MB which should be adequate for it.

 ## Kotlin
 ### Naming rules
 * Enumerator: `PascalCase` **(1)**